 In an effort to get "credit" in the national rankings for some major tax relief programs funded by General Fund appropriations, the accounting treatment of these programs was changed.
 Beginning in fiscal year 2005, the method of funding the Maine Residents Property Tax program was changed from a direct General Fund appropriation to a revenue transfer and a reduction to General Fund revenue.
 The method of funding the Business Equipment Tax Reimbursement program and the Business Equipment Property Tax Exemption program changed similarly beginning in fiscal year 2006 and 2009, respectively.
 Although reported by the State as reductions of individual income tax revenue through fiscal year 2009, these reductions of individual income tax revenue are considered transfers by the Bureau of Census.
 As a consequence, the Bureau of Census does not reflect these tax relief program expenditures as adjustments to Maine's tax burden.
-The analysis in this section mirrors the Bureau of Census treatment of these tax relief programs and does not reduce individual income tax or tax burden for these tax reimbursement program costs.
+The analysis in this section mirrors the Bureau of Census treatment of these tax relief program costs.
 The table below summarizes the impact on tax burden if the transfers were calculated as a reduction to total state and local taxes.